ThingsElements/things-scene-mqtt/README_EN.md

       y: 200
     };

-    // If set the torch property to location ch.publish(ex, 'location', new Buffer(JSON.stringify(location)));
+    // When set the topic property to location ch.publish(ex, 'location', new Buffer(JSON.stringify(location)));
   });
 });